 Oh In-muk called President Choi Tae-ho.

-"Sir, it's him.
-The Kim Myeong-gil we know is indeed the CEO of Smile Capital."
+"Sir, it is him.
+The Kim Myeong-gil we know is definitely the CEO of Smile Capital."

-Choi Tae-ho's face darkened, a deep furrow appearing between his brows.
+Choi Tae-ho's face turned dark and a deep line appeared between his eyebrows.
 His voice was low and heavy.

 "I see.
 I understand."

-"I'm on my way to pick you up.
-I'll be there soon, sir."
+"I am on my way to pick you up.
+I will be there soon, sir."

 "Right."